 “Ya really think I’m a perv?”

 “Naw.
-You’re just a spoiled kid from the suburbs who’s always had things go your way.
+You’re just a spoiled kid from the suburbs who’s always had things go his way.
 You’ll get yours.”

-That calmed me down and kept me quiet while Joey got rid of the rental car and we were driven to the airline terminal.
+That calmed me down and kept me quiet while Joey got rid of the rental car.
+We were driven to the airline terminal.
 It wasn’t until we were seated and taxiing for takeoff that my high spirits returned.

 “Well, I’m glad were flying United,” as I grabbed his hand and gave it a squeeze.